CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 * Added Lansweeper dashboard.
 * Added Qualys dashboard.
 * Added Tenable dashboard.
-* Added Master Translator dashboard.
+* Added Device Master Table dashboard.
 * Navigation changes based on new design useful for security engineers.
 * Improvement on VPN dashboard:
   * Added support for new version of Palo Alto (which changed the global protect data format)